A Brief History of Robotics at Essex University

 The Brooker Laboratory became so successful that it attracted leading mobile robotics researchers from around the world such as Hani Hagras (2001), Housheng Hu (1998), Owen Holland (2001) and Ulrich Nehmzow (2001) who considerably boosted the capability of the Robotics research at Essex.

 In the late 90’s Professor Mike O’Mohoney and Professor Vic Callaghan, together with the then Head of department Paul Scott, submitted a bid to SRIF-1 for funding a new research building, the current “Network Centre”.
 In this building they included a proposal for a new purpose-built robot facility, the robot arena, plus another related facility call the iSpace (a high tech home).
 In the original plans for robotic facilities, Professor Callaghan proposed that the “Network Building” should include a Robot Arena (high enough for model flying robots to operate), a ground level robot workshop (to maintain outdoor robots, such as robotic tractors, cars etc) and a roof facility to allow solar power robots to operate in a life long mode).
 Later with SRIF 3 funding various advanced facilities were added such as a Powered Floor (proposed by Ulrich Nehmzow) and a 3D motion/behaviour tracking system, together with a fleet of experimental robot platforms.
-At the time of writing, they surviving facilities are the Brooker Lab (now converted for dedicated embedded systems work by Prof Ian Henning around 2007) and the Robot Arena.
-Also, since this time Owen Holland has retired and, very sadly, Ulrich Nehmzow died of cancer not long after taking up a Chair in the University of Ulster.
+During the summer of 2007 the Brooker Lab, under the stewardship of Professor Ian Henning the Brooker Lab widened its focus to general embedded systems with robotics being focus wholly on the Robot Arena (finally, being re-purposed as a general computing lab in summer 2018, under the leadership of Professor Anthony Vickers).
+During this period Professor Owen Holland retired (2009) and in 2008 Professor Ulrich Nehmzow moved to take up a Chair at the University of Ulster University of Ulster (very sadly, in 2010, Professor Ulrich Nehmzow died of cancer not long after taking up this position).
 Currently, robotics research is directed by Professor Housheng Hu a highly esteemed robotics research leader who has introduced many innovative lines of research, such as robotic fish.

 The are also a number of videos showing various milestones in the early history of robots at Essex.
 For an insight into the current robotics research at Essex University (including the robotic fish), look at Professor Hu’s website.